UDT-ITF/website/source/presentation/index.md

 * TextFrames inherit behaviors from their referencing Manifest, but **DO NOT** inherit behaviors from any referencing Ranges, as there might be several with different behaviors.
 * Ranges inherit behaviors from any referencing Range and referencing Manifest.

+> If we're removing the section on 'Ranges' then we can take out the last bullet point above.
+I'm not sure what happens to the third bullet point.
+Does it need to lose everything after 'referencing Manifest'?
+(If we remove the whole of this section then the problem disappears.)

 Clients should interpret behaviors on a Range only when that Range is selected or is in some other way the context for the user's current interaction with the resources.
 A Range with the `behavior` value `continuous`, in a Manifest with the `behavior` value `paged`, would mean that the Manifest's TextFrames should be rendered in a paged fashion, unless the range is selected to be viewed, and its included TextFrames would be rendered in that context only as being virtually stitched together.
 This might occur, for example, when an editor is making a 'sourcebook' that combines excerpts into a single text for use in classes.
+> Again, if we're removing the section on ranges then I guess the paragraph above should be deleted too.

 > We might want to require that some sort of notice is displayed when stiching them together in this fashion - like an ellipsis when quoting.
 Otherwise, it would be possible toeasily create 'wicked bibles' (so to speak) of their own making.
 > > (I'm assuming we don't need to worry about quotations being inserted into sentences.)
 We could specify ellipses (U+2026 is a horizontal ellipsis in Unicode, but there's also a vertical equivalent, U+FE19) but we'll run into the problem that they're language-specific.
 E.g. In French for an omission you'd expect [...], with square brackets around them, and in Chinese and Japanese it seems you'd expect six dots, each one centred.
 So this would be a difficult thing to specify unless we just said: 'there should be a character or characters to indicate the omission, either an ellipsis or equivalent'.
 Or unless there's a list of options to be pointed at somewhere.
 > > > I would favour pruning this right down to focus on things we have use cases for - there's a load of guff to make here to basically make IIIF viewers play slideshows with voiceovers in a very counterintuitive way.
 A better way would be to give a manifest and each textframe a time dimension.
 Textframes would also have a time offset within the manifest timeline to indicate when it appears,   annotations could then have a time+dureation in their target specification to indicate when they are invoked, and when they cease.
 Imagine viewing a timeline of versions of a document this way.
+> > > > ROB: fwiw, looking through the behaviours one section at a time: (a) I'd be happy to lose 'Temporal Behaviors' on the grounds that those don't relate to our use-cases, and particularly if there's a better way of producing slideshows.
+Given shortage of time, I might be inclined to start that off as an issue. (b) 'Layout Behaviors' I can see being useful, particularly if someone is going to produce a page-turning view and someone else is going to put a collection of stone inscriptions up.
+I can easily see those behaviours being useful for fairly straightforward text resources. (c) 'Collection Behaviors' I'm not sure about.
+I'm not seeing anything essential but could be persuaded. (d) 'Range Behaviors' I'd guess disappear along with Ranges. (e) The 'Miscellaneous Behaviors' are just the option 'hidden', which seems potentially useful to me if that's the means by which you make the display of certain annotations optional.

 The descriptions of the behavior values also lists the other values they are disjoint with, meaning that the same resource _MUST NOT_ have both of two or more from that set.
 In order to determine which is in effect, the client _SHOULD_ follow the inheritance rules above, taking the value from the closest resource.
 The user interface effects of the possible permutations of non-disjoint behavior values are client dependent.